Attaching a file storage to a VM

 parameter to the VM description (see the example below).-

-Open the Terraform configuration file and add a fragment with the storage description to the VM description:
+Open the Terraform configuration file and add a section specifying the storage to the VM description:

-Sample storage description in the VM configuration in Terraform
+Example of specifying a storage in the VM configuration using Terraform

 ... resource "yandex_compute_instance" "vm-1" { name = "test-vm" platform_id = "standard-v3" zone = "ru-central1-a" filesystem { filesystem_id = "fhmaikp755gr********" } } ...